-Extreme rainfall disrupts local transportation in urban areas (where most of the CEOs in our sample are located), adding delays and inconveniences that increase the cost of effort.
-We obtain rainfall data for all the major weather stations in India and Brazil for the period in which the data was collected, as well as for previous months.
+data was collected, as well as for previous months.
 We classify a day as having extreme rain if its deviation from the driest month in the year preceding the survey (May 2011 in India and July 2012 in Brazil) falls in the upper third of the station level distribution of the same variable.
-By this measure, 403 CEOs out of 597 CEOs (or 67% of the sample) experience extreme rain at least once during the survey week.30
+By this measure, 403 CEOs out of 597 CEOs (or 67% of the sample) experience extreme rain at least once during the survey week.31

 The second quasi-natural experiment we exploit is the happening of important sport matches, cricket in India and soccer in Brazil.
 These sports are extremely popular in these countries, and the cost of effort is likely to be higher during a match for an average individual, including CEOs.
-For this test, we take advantage of the fact that our data collection partially overlapped with key events: the playoffs, semifinals and finals of a major cricket tournament, the Indian Premier League (IPL), in India; and popular soccer matches played by top teams in the 2013 State Football League in Brazil.31 For both countries, we collect data on the timing of these matches and classify a day to have a sport event if one is scheduled on the day.
+For this test, we take advantage of the fact that our data collection partially overlapped with key events: the playoffs, semifinals and finals of a major cricket tournament, the Indian Premier League (IPL), in India; and popular soccer matches played by top teams in the 2013 State Football League in Brazil.32 For both countries, we collect data on the timing of these matches and classify a day to have a sport event if one is scheduled on the day.
 Since only 100 CEOs across the two countries are exposed to at least one match during the survey week, this test will inherently have less power than the earlier test to identify CEOs' responses.